 Mutation of a genetic site can occur at different times and independently of previous evolution.
 Figure 34 below shows characters 16094 and 16095 occurring twice in the network; this is referred to as parallel mutations or homoplasy.
-In this special case, the characters in the network form a <a href="https://example.com/cycles/
+In this special case, the characters in the network form a cycle (cycles may have more than 4 sides) or reticulation.
+Box-like cycles are sometimes referred to as a cube (or hypercube in the case of a 4-dimensional box or more).